Cleod9/importjs/README.md

 //Outputs "I am Example and I have access to: [SomeDependency] and [Immediate]!!" console.log(myExample.dependencyRef.makeExample().toString());
 ```
 Notice the use of `inject()`?
-ImportJS will take advantage of the function scope in the above setup and inject `SomeDependency` into the `Example` definition by executing `inject()` once right after compilation but before it is ever retrieved via `unpack/import`.
-In other words, you are guaranteeing that `SomeDependency` is available for use in your function scope no matter what order these packages are loaded.
+ImportJS will take advantage of the function scope in the above setup and inject `SomeDependency` into the `Example` definition by executing `inject()` right after compilation, but before it is ever retrieved via `unpack/import`.
+In other words, you are guaranteeing that `SomeDependency` is available for use in your function scope no matter what order these packages are loaded!
 Try loading ImportJS and running the above example, and you'll see that the `tests.SomeDependency` package is still able to utilize `tests.Example` regardless of load order.

 ### Global ImportJS Methods ###